 \subsubsection{Tools segmentation}

-Tool segmentation is one of the challenges in colonoscopies for AI.
-Since they occlude and mislead other algorithms, many works try to mask them.
+Tool segmentation is one of the challenges for spatial AI in colonoscopies.
+Since they occlude the view and cause failures in other algorithms, many works in the literature mask them out.
 Tools were manually segmented using Odin CAT tool\cite{odinCat}, which allows to maintain a mask between frames, giving a more robust annotation.